stuylinux/stuylinux.org/content/posts/meeting-posts/meeting3-supertuxkart.md

 description: Ending off the fall semester by playing a FOSS game!
 (SuperTuxKart)
 ---

-We decided that a great way to end off finals week (as well as the fall semester) would be to introduce everyone to a fun FOSS game through our LAN party (SuperTuxKart)!
+We decided that a great way to end off finals week (as well as the fall semester) would be to introduce everyone to a fun FOSS game (SuperTuxKart) through our LAN party!

 ## Introduction
 [SuperTuxKart](https://supertuxkart.net/Main_Page.html) is one of the many FOSS games out there that's available to play!
 It is largely inspired by the popular Nintendo game, [Super Mario Kart](https://en.wikipedia.org/wiki/Super_Mario_Kart), where many people can play as certain characters and compete with each other in a simulated race environment.
 However, SuperTuxKart uses mascots popular in the Linux community (such as the [GNU gnu](https://en.wikipedia.org/wiki/GNU#Logo), [KDE Konqi](https://en.wikipedia.org/wiki/KDE#Mascot), and of course, the iconic [Tux penguin](https://en.wikipedia.org/wiki/Tux_(mascot))) in lieu of Mario characters.